Career Development Process

 It is not uncommon to feel uncertain about any or all of the steps described above.
 Please be assured we are here to support students every step of the way.

-The Career Center is open for both virtual and in-person advising Monday through Friday from 8:30 am – 5:00 pm.
+The Career Center is open for virtual and in-person advising Monday through Friday from 8:30 am – 5:00 pm.
 Students may schedule a one-on-one appointment with their school-based career centers or connect with an advisor from the USC Career Center by using the scheduling tool in connectSC located under the “Advising Appointment” tab.